blurstudio/hab/README.md

 Configs support [min_verbosity](#min_verbosity) [with inheritance](tests/configs/verbosity).

+When doing bulk editing of multiple configs, the `hab dump --type all-uris` command provides you with a easily diff-able json dump of the [freeze](#restoring-resolved-configuration) for all non-placeholder URI's defined.
+If a URI errors out when resolving, the error text is stored instead of the freeze.

 #### Config Inheritance

 When resolving a URI it will find the closest exact match, so if `project_a/Thug` is